 Once the Weapon Is Created It Does Not Ask Whether a Nazi Is Shooting

 The power of the authorities has increased tremendously in the name of security.
 But the power to defend state enemies includes the problem that the definition of 'state enemy' can change quickly.

 Soon the threat of which surveillance criticists have warned all along might become a reality: That authoritarian and anti-democratic people could be voted into power.

 We Call for a Different Maxim: If in Doubt in Favor of Human Rights

 As sad as it is: All-round security can never be achieved.
 We need to stop giving up our democratic freedoms for a bitter-tasting feeling of security.
 A better maxim for politicians could be: Whenever in doubt in favor of our basic human rights - and in favor of privacy and freedom of speech.

-We at Tutanota are commited to protect everybody's privacy.
-That's why we offer our secure email for free, and fight for privacy in a very simple way: with all-round encryption.
+We at Tutanota are committed to protect everybody's privacy.
+That's why we offer our secure email accounts for free, and fight for privacy in a very simple way: with all-round encryption.
+Sign-up for your own encrypted mail account now.
 We should all start to protect our private communication right now.
 After all we never know when we are going to need our privacy: In four years, in eight years - or, possibly, already by the end of this year.

 Free your data from mass spying!